mddub/urchin-cgm/README.md

   ![](http://i.imgur.com/ayrbxEm.png) There is a problem with the Rig -> Nightscout connection; the most recent data point in your Nightscout server is from 26 minutes ago.
 Maybe there's a problem with your receiver or uploader.
 Maybe the sensor fell out.

-  By default, the phone-> Pebble and Nightscout -> phone icons appear after 10 minutes, and the rig -> Nightscout icon appears after 20 minutes.
+  By default, the phone -> Pebble and Nightscout -> phone icons appear after 10 minutes, and the rig -> Nightscout icon appears after 20 minutes.
 You can customize these thresholds in `config.h`.

 #### To do (ordered vaguely by priority):
 * Generalize configuration of status bar content